-There days when you learn totally nothing in life, you wake up and go to work then home and honestly nothing new learned just like that.
+There are days when you learn totally nothing in life, you wake up and go to work, then home and honestly nothing new learned just like that.

-So you have to decide what you will learn let alone the lessons life its self will teach you itself ready or ready.
+So you have to decide what you will learn let alone the lessons life will teach you itself from different experiences you encounter in life

-It will depend on your needs or wants, like a new language if you are moving to a new country would be great idea, making friends if you are some lonely chap, parenting, if you’re a first-time parent, could make your parenthood easier or pay attention to how your day went and evaluate if you learned anything useful
+It will depend on your needs or wants, like learning a new language if you are moving to a new country would be a great idea, making friends if you are some lonely chap, parenting, if you’re a first-time parent, could make your parenthood easier

 3. Assess your self for what you want to learn

-The self-assessment will follow a couple of factors like yourself lifestyle, imagine an instance where you work in a factory and even stay at the company quarters,
+The self-assessment will follow a couple of factors like your lifestyle, imagine an instance where you work in a factory and even stay at the company quarters,